-You should be aware that legal issues may arise if any part of your proposal is protected by copyright.
-Any music, play, art or original material may have a copyright owner.
-That owner may be either the original creator who is alive or their estate (if deceased for less than fifty years) or another person or organization that has bought the copyright.
+Legal issues may arise if any part of your proposal is protected by copyright law.
+This includes all copyright ownership to music, plays, books, art or any other original material.
+The copyright owner may be either the original creator who is alive or their estate (if deceased for less than fifty years) or another person or organization that owns the copyright.
 Any person performing, recording, or presenting such a work must obtain permission from the owner of the copyright before the work is performed or recorded.
-It is the obligation of you or your organization to ensure that all copyright and usage permissions are secured prior to production.
+You or your organization own the content being produced so it is the obligation of you or your organization to ensure that all copyright usage permissions are secured prior to production.